abraia/abraia-multiple/README.md

 CLI usage:

-With the CLI tool you can compress all the images in a folder with a simple
+With the CLI tool you can compress and optimize all the images in a folder with a simple command:
-command:

 ```
 abraia optimize images